Open Door Policy for Reporting Misconduct and Concerns

 Policy for Reporting Misconduct and Concerns

-The Gordon & Betty Moore Foundation is committed to full compliance with all applicable laws and regulations by our employees and agents.
-The foundation also does not tolerate unethical activities or any conduct in violation of our policies.
-Each employee is required to promptly report any activities which he/she reasonably believes, in good faith, constitute unlawful conduct or activities that are in violation of foundation policies.
-In addition, employees are encouraged to report any issues, concerns or activities that he/she believes in good faith are unethical, suspect, questionable or may be contrary to foundation policies, practices or operations.
-Accordingly, the foundation has established procedures for (i) reporting by employees of suspected violations or other concerns, and (ii) the receipt, investigation and treatment of these reports.
+The Gordon and Betty Moore Foundation is committed to full compliance with all applicable laws and regulations by our employees and agents.
+The Foundation also does not tolerate unethical activities or any conduct in violation of our policies.
+Each employee is required to promptly report any activities which he/she reasonably believes, in good faith, constitute unlawful conduct, or activities that are in violation of Foundation policies.
+In addition, employees are encouraged to report any issues, concerns or activities that he/she believes in good faith are unethical, suspect, questionable or may be contrary to Foundation policies, practices or operations.
+This policy covers conduct and activities which an employee believes are directed at himself/herself or at others.
+Accordingly, the Foundation has established procedures for (i) reporting by employees of suspected violations or other concerns, and (ii) the receipt, investigation, and treatment of these reports.

 Procedures for Making Reports

 Reports under this Policy may, at the employee’s option, be reported using any of the following channels:

 - If an employee wishes to remain anonymous, a report may be made to Bobbi Lambert, PhD., Principal, Confidante, Inc., at 415-898-2025.

 - If an employee does not wish to remain anonymous, a report may be made to any of the following:

 Confidentiality will be maintained to the fullest extent possible, consistent with the need to conduct an adequate investigation.
 In the course of any investigation, the Foundation may find it necessary to share information with others on a “need to know” basis.